-Year ended September 30,
+Year ended September 30,),

-2014 2013 2012
+2015 2014 2013

 U.S. statutory rate 35.0% 35.0% 35.0%

-Permanent items 0.5 0.6
+Permanent items (6.3) 0.5 0.6

-State taxes 2.7 3.9 3.9
+State taxes 2.6 2.7 3.9

-Net foreign rate differential (2.5) (0.7) (0.8)
+Net foreign rate differential (3.0) (2.5) (0.7)

-Change in valuation allowance 3.6 1.3 1.5
+Change in valuation allowance (0.9) 3.6 1.3

-Provision for income taxes 39.3% 40.1% 39.6%
+Provision for income taxes 27.4% 39.3% 40.1%

-At September 30, 2014 and 2013, the Company had deferred tax assets related to available foreign net operating loss (NOL) carryforwards of approximately \$6,426,000 and \$4,572,000, respectively.
-All but approximately \$547,000 of our NOLs maintain an indefinite carryforward life.
-The NOLs with limited carryforward periods will expire beginning in 2017 through 2034.
+At September 30, 2015 and 2014, the Company had deferred tax assets related to available foreign net operating loss (NOL) carryforwards of approximately \$8,586,000 and \$6,426,000, respectively.
+All but approximately \$455,000 of our foreign NOLs maintain an indefinite carry forward life.
+The NOLs with limited carryforward periods will expire beginning in 2017 through 2035.
 Due to historic losses of those foreign entities, the Company does not believe that it is more likely than not that the related deferred tax assets will be realized and a full valuation allowance has been recorded.
-In addition, the Company also recorded a deferred tax asset of \$1,674,000 related to NOL carryforwards related to its acquisition of Network International, Inc. in 2010.
-These NOL carryforwards expire in 2023.
+In addition, the Company also recorded a deferred tax asset of \$9,534,000 related to NOL carryforwards related to its loss from its sale of the Jacobs Trading business.
+These NOL carryforwards expire in 2035.
 The Company will adjust these NOL carryforwards and the related valuation allowance as the related tax returns are filed.
+The Company has incurred a current U.S. tax loss of approximately \$112,085,000 of which \$91,759,000 will be carried back to 2013 and 2014 to recover approximately \$32,115,000 and \$1,376,000 of federal and state taxes respectively.

-The Company has not recorded a provision for deferred U.S. tax expense on the undistributed earnings of foreign subsidiaries since the Company intends to indefinitely reinvest the earnings of these foreign subsidiaries outside the U.S. The amount of such undistributed foreign earnings was approximately \$8.0 million as of September 30, 2014.
-As of September 30, 2014 and 2013, approximately \$9.3 million and \$10.5 million, respectively, of cash and cash equivalents was held overseas and not available to fund domestic operations without incurring taxes upon repatriation.
+The Company has not recorded a provision for deferred U.S. tax expense on the undistributed earnings of foreign subsidiaries since the Company intends to indefinitely reinvest the earnings of these foreign subsidiaries outside the U.S. The amount of such undistributed foreign earnings was approximately \$12.0 million as of September 30, 2015.
+As of September 30, 2015 and 2014, approximately \$23.6 million and \$9.3 million, respectively, of cash and cash equivalents was held overseas and not available to fund domestic operations without incurring taxes upon repatriation.

 The Company applies the authoritative guidance related to uncertainty in income taxes.
 The Company has concluded that there were no uncertain tax positions identified during its analysis.
 The Company's policy is to recognize interest and penalties in the period in which they occur in the income tax provision.
-The Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction, various state and local jurisdictions and in foreign jurisdictions, primarily Canada and the U.K. Currently, the Company is subject to income tax examinations for fiscal 2011 and 2012.
-The Company anticipates no material tax liability to arise from this examination.
-The statute of limitations for years prior to fiscal 2011 is now closed.
-However, certain tax attribute carryforwards that were generated prior to fiscal 2011 may be adjusted upon examination by tax authorities if they are utilized.
+The Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction, various state and local jurisdictions and in foreign jurisdictions, primarily Canada and the U.K.